ikas/ikas.github.io/_posts/2018-02-02-making-a-chatbot-in-perl.markdown

 image: assets/img/carson.jpg
 short_description: "How we implemented a chatbot that helped us on our daily tasks."
 categories: Tech
-published: false
 ---

 Hey :) me and my girfriend Mariana Capelo, we have been attending Natural Language Processing classes at University of Minho, and as a practical project, we decided to implement a simple chatbot.

-Our main goal was to make a command line tool that is able, first of all, to **understand natural language**.
+Our main goal was to make a command line tool that was able, first of all, to **understand natural language** (i.e. sentences can be written in a command-line tool resembling human language).
 It was important also that it was helpful in our day to day lives, and at the same time, **extensible**, so that we could iterate incrementing its features.
-Our main inspiration was Mr. Carson, the butler on the TV series [Downtown Abbey][freeling-link], and for that reason, we called the developed Perl module **Carson::Bot**.
+Our main inspiration was Mr. Carson, the butler on the TV series [Downtown Abbey][downtown-link], and for that reason, we called the developed Perl module **Carson::Bot**.

 # Bot's architecture overview

-Skipping ahead the headaches of creating a functional Makefile and a proper Perl package, the main architecture of the system can be illustrated as follows:
+Skipping ahead the headaches of two newbies trying to create a functional Makefile and a properly-structured Perl package, the main architecture of the system can be illustrated as follows:

 ![Carson Bot architecture]({{ "/assets/img/bot_arch.png" | absolute_url }})